rumashie/CSCI-499/README.md

 ### Bergen

-### Running the code
-- npm install -g create-react-app
-- npx create-react-app my-react-app
-- cd my-react-app
-- npm start

 - weather.py Added weather function to Chatbot.py.
 Must enter city name in order to get data.
 - login.css Login Page Needs to be hooked up to DB (DB is on Massiel local, needs to be hosted online as I don't have access to it nor code base) Will be updated shortly.
 - login.html
 - signup.html Sign Up Page Needs to be hooked up to DB (DB is on Massiel local, needs to be hosted online)
 - signup.css
-- task.html Task Manager to add via UI, (flask will be used tied with Leo's code to make it more efficent from frontend)
+- task.html Task Manager to add via UI, (flask will be used tied with Leo's/ my code to make it more efficent from frontend)
 - task.css
 - task.js - (Remind every hour, to take a break react.js more features will be addes shortly this week)